History of Burnley F.C.: Progressive and golden era (1946–1976)

 After 12 years in the post, Potts stepped aside as manager and was replaced by Adamson in February 1970, who hailed his young squad as the "Team of the Seventies".
 Adamson was unable to halt the decline and the club was relegated in 1970–71.
 It ended an unbroken top flight spell of 24 consecutive seasons during which Burnley had often finished in the top half of the league table.
-Burnley won the Second Division title in 1972–73, after they lost only four times in 42 matches.
-As a result, the team were invited to play in the 1973 FA Charity Shield, which they won against Manchester City, the reigning holders of the shield.
-In the 1973–74 season, the side finished sixth in the First Division and reached the FA Cup semi-finals but lost to Newcastle United.
-The following season, the team experienced a shock defeat in the FA Cup against Wimbledon, then in the Southern League, who defeated Burnley 1–0 at Turf Moor.
-Adamson left Burnley in January 1976 and the team were relegated from the First Division later that year.
-During this period, a drop in home attendances combined with an enlarged debt forced Burnley to sell star players such as Martin Dobson and Leighton James, which caused a rapid decline in the club's fortunes.
+They returned to the top flight after winning the 1972–73 Second Division title, having lost only four times in 42 matches.
+The club was invited to play in the 1973 FA Charity Shield, which it won against Manchester City, the reigning holders of the shield.
+Burnley finished sixth on their return to the first tier, and reached the FA Cup semi-finals but lost to Newcastle United.
+In the 1974–75 campaign, they challenged for the league title until the latter part of the season, when suspensions and injuries to key players led to a collapse in form, with only one win in their final 10 matches.
+Burnley ultimately finished 10th, eight points behind champions Derby County.
+The season also brought a shock defeat in the FA Cup, as Southern League side Wimbledon beat them 1–0 at Turf Moor.
+Adamson left Burnley in January 1976, and the team were relegated from the First Division later that year.
+During this period, a drop in home attendances combined with an enlarged debt forced Burnley to sell key players such as Martin Dobson and Leighton James, which caused a rapid decline in the club's fortunes.

 Decline and near oblivion (1976–1988)

 Three mid-table finishes in the Second Division followed—although Burnley won the Anglo-Scottish Cup in 1978–79—before they were relegated to the Third Division in 1979–80 for the first time.
 In 42 league games, Burnley were victorious only 6 times and won none of the first 16 or the last 16 matches.
 In September 1981, after the club was in the Third Division relegation zone and close to bankruptcy, Lord decided to retire.
-The team then had only three more defeats after October and were promoted as champions under the management of former Burnley player Brian Miller.
-They were relegated the following year, although the team reached the FA Cup quarter-finals and the League Cup semi-finals, defeating Tottenham and Liverpool in the latter.
-Burnley won 1–0 against Liverpool in the semi-final second leg but were eliminated after they lost the first leg 3–0.
+The team then had only 3 more defeats in 39 games and were promoted as champions under the management of former Burnley player Brian Miller.
+They were relegated again the following year, although the team reached the FA Cup quarter-finals and the League Cup semi-finals.